silaspe/maths/docs/rand.md

 .

-Day two of road trip and there is nothing worth of note.
+Day two of road trip and there is nothing worth of note (PS we had ice cream).

 .